 Things to do in Northeast San Antonio

-- Then wear your new cowboy kicks to the Texas Transportation Museum, a hit for budding train conductors (and their families) with the most extensive outdoor “G” gauge railroad in the state of Texas.
+Then wear your new cowboy kicks to the Texas Transportation Museum, a hit for budding train conductors (and their families) with the most extensive outdoor “G” gauge railroad in Texas.
 If model trains aren’t your thing, worry not, as there are plenty of bigger locomotives and trains to ride and admire.
 They also host a number of fun, themed events throughout the year!

-- No doubt after all those trains and gratuitous yeehawing, you’ll be famished.
+Undoubtedly, you’ll be famished after all those trains and gratuitous yee-hawing.
 Stop at Baysea’s Seafood if you’re craving some delicious fried catfish.
 While they’re famous for their fried catfish, they have plenty of other seafood options, including a Soul Food Sunday menu.

 Where to Stay in Northeast San Antonio

-- Best Budget Hotel – SureStay Plus by San Antonio North
+- Budget Hotel – SureStay Plus by San Antonio North

-- Best Mid-Range Hotel – La Quinta by Wyndham San Antonio Alamo City
+- Mid-Range Hotel – La Quinta by Wyndham San Antonio Alamo City

-- Best Luxury Accommodation – This Guest House with Resort-style backyard
+- Luxury Accommodation – This Guest House with Resort-style backyard

 See Related: Best Websites for Cheap Flights and Hotels